DevOpsDhiru/assignment_kode_kloud/README.md

     where: one LB and two Nodes. <br>
            But the playbook is dynamic and we can add as many nodes as we want, but requires few updates in : <br>
            # "UPDATING PLAYBOOK" <br>
-                1) the lb templates i.e. (lb.conf.j2) where we have to define upstream servers. copy line#6 and paste it just below it and change it to node3, node4 etc. <br>
+           **(1)** the lb templates i.e. (lb.conf.j2) where we have to define upstream servers.
+Copy line#6 and paste it just below it and change it to node3, node4 etc<br>
-                2) After using that variables in the templates, we should define that variable in the playbook. <br>
+           **(2)** After using that variables in the templates, we should define that variable in the playbook. <br>
            #           I am not defining this variables in the group_vars because the hostnames should be taken from "node" section and used in the "lb" section.. <br>
            #           therefore want to be sure that those variables are available for all group; therefore I am using set_fact inside playbook. <br>
            # <br>
            #           Opem main.yml from nginx role.
 Relative path should be "roles/nginx/tasks/main.yml" <br>
            #               copy and paste line#20 just below it and change it to node2, node4 etc... as per your requirement.  <br>
            #               We should keep in mind that we are defining the variables that we have used in step #1 of this "UPDATING PLAYBOOK" section. <br>